24thomast/Control-System/README.md

   - https://www.ctr-electronics.com/downloads/api/archive_4.4.X/hero_cs/index.html
   - https://github.com/CrossTheRoadElec/
   - https://phoenix-documentation.readthedocs.io/en/latest/.
-- If you encounter a bug or problem, please send an email to 24thomast@students.tas.tw.
+- If you encounter a bug or problem in the program, please send an email to 24thomast@students.tas.tw.
 Thank you!